Skip to content

 After you have a token, enter it into the prompt.

-If you have the GitHub CLI installed and authenticated, you can select this as the authentication method.
+If you have the GitHub or GitLab CLIs installed and authenticated, you can get authentication tokens for git-spice from them.

-This requires no additional steps.
-We'll request a token from GitHub CLI as needed.
+Once you pick this authentication option, no additional steps are required. git-spice will request a token from the CLI as needed.

-If you have a GITHUB_TOKEN environment variable set, that takes precedence over all other authentication methods.
+If you have the environment variable set, this takes precedence over all other authentication methods.

-The gs auth login operation will fail if you use this method.
+The gs auth login operation will always fail if you use this method.

 Picking an authentication method

-OAuth and GitHub App authentication are best if you have the permissions needed to install OAuth/GitHub Apps on all repositories that you want to use git-spice with.
-The two are equivalent in terms of user experience.
-Use GitHub App authentication if you don't want to give git-spice access to all your repositories.
+OAuth is best if you have the permissions needed to install it on all repositories that you want to use git-spice with.
+Additionally, on GitHub, GitHub App is similar, but it may be preferable if you don't want to give git-spice access to all your repositories.

-GitHub CLI is the most convenient method if you already have the GitHub CLI installed and authenticated.
-It loses some security benefits of the other methods, as it re-uses the token from the GitHub CLI.
-You lose the ability to revoke the git-spice token without revoking the GitHub CLI token.
+Service CLI is the most convenient method if you already have the CLI for the service installed and authenticated, and your organization already allows its use.
+It loses security benefits of the other methods, as it re-uses the token assigned to the CLI.
+For example, it you lose the ability to revoke the git-spice token without revoking the CLI token.

 Personal Access Token is flexible and secure.
-It may be used even with repositories where you don't have permission to install OAuth/GitHub Apps.
+It may be used even with repositories where you don't have permission to install OAuth or GitHub Apps.
 However, it requires manual token management, making it less convenient.

-GITHUB_TOKEN is the least convenient and the least secure method.
+Environment variable is the least convenient and the least secure method.
+End users should typically never pick this.
 It is intended only for CI/CD environments where you have no other choice.

 GitHub Enterprise